MayurUdiniya/Chrome-CORS/README.md

 # Chrome-CORS
+A demo vulnerable application for stealing sensitive  information by abusing Google Chrome cache.
 When `Access Control Allow Origin` header is set to `*` without having cache control response headers , an attacker can steal victim's private information.

 ##### Credentials
 `Username : gamer`